 The mayoral theme

-The mayoral theme this year is children and young people.
+The mayoral theme for 2021-22 will continue to be children and young people.

 The Mayor feels like that now more than ever we need to support this generation as they have been really affected by Coronavirus pandemic and could be for years to come.
 The Mayor is really looking forward to offering support and to shine a light, celebrate and build on all the positives that they are achieving.